Nate Lowe Preview, Player Props: Rangers vs. Twins

 Nate Lowe At The Plate

-- Among qualifying batters, he ranks 19th in batting average, while his on-base percentage ranks 12th and he is 63rd in slugging.
+- Among the qualifying batters in MLB, his batting average ranks 19th, his on-base percentage ranks 12th, and he is 65th in the league in slugging.

-- Lowe will look to extend his 12-game hitting streak.
-He's batting .316 in his last games.
+- Lowe is batting .300 during his last outings and is riding a 13-game hitting streak.

+- In 76.7% of his 133 games this season, Lowe has picked up at least one hit.
+He's also had 38 multi-hit games.

-- In 37.1% of his games this season, Lowe has driven in at least one run.
-In 18 of those games (13.6%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.
+- Lowe has an RBI in 49 of 133 games this season, with multiple RBI in 18 of them.
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.